Testimony ends in T-Mobile-Sprint merger trial in New York

-NEW YORK, Dec 20 (Reuters) - Testimony ended on Friday in a lawsuit by a group of states led by New York and California seeking to block the merger of Sprint Corp and T-Mobile US Inc, moving the trial a step closer to having a U.S. judge rule on whether the deal violates federal antitrust laws.
+NEW YORK (Reuters) - Testimony ended on Friday in a lawsuit by a group of states led by New York and California seeking to block the merger of Sprint Corp and T-Mobile US Inc, moving the trial a step closer to having a U.S. judge rule on whether the deal violates federal antitrust laws.

 The states and the companies now have until Jan.
 8 to submit proposed factual findings in writing to U.S. District Judge Victor Marrero in Manhattan federal court.
 The judge scheduled closing arguments for Jan.
 15.